act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 ## Assumptions

 This rule assumes that one of the techniques listed here is used to comply to WCAG.
-Other methods could be used to pass this
+Other methods could be used to pass this this SC that are unknown at the time of writing this rule.

 ## Accessibility Support